juanleiton/PI-Videogames_api/README.md

 Develop a **full stack Web app** that takes data from an external videogame API. 🎮

 ### Features ✔️ ###
-- 🚪 Main view, in which all videogames are visualized, whether they are user-created or not.
+- 🚪 Main view, in which all videogames are visualized, whether they were added by the user or not.
 - 🔍 Searchbar on every view, by which videogames whose title contains the entered text are returned.
 Results include videogames from the API, as well as those added by the user.
 - 📑 Detail view, in which further information for a particular videocame can be visualized.
 - 🗐 Dynamic paging, regardless of the number of results or the selected filters and ordering.